vsoch/askci/paper/paper.md

 The beauty of the design of this documentation base is that knowledge repositories, even if disconnected from a central server, can be imported easily into a new server.
-For this reason, articles that are written during the development of AskCI Server will integrate easily into a production server.
+For this reason, articles that are written during the development of an AskCI Server will integrate easily into a production server.
 For more details about usage and development, screen shots, and links, see the official documentation at https://vsoch.github.io/askci [@askci-server].